-- 83. Which of the following is NOT a sound piece of advice to help build your self-confidence? - a.
-Set challenging, not impossible goals. - b.
-Ignore negative advice, especially when it comes from a negative person. - c.
-Take a self-inventory. - d.
-Act confident only when you feel confident.
+- 83. Which of the following would be considered a sound piece of advice to help build your self-confidence?

+- a.
+Set challenging, not impossible goals.

+- b.
+Ignore negative advice, especially when it comes from a negative person.

+- c.
+Take a self-inventory.

+- d. all of the above.

-(d) Medium/Evaluation
+(d) Easy/Comprehension

-- 84. All of the following statements regarding personality testing in employee selection are correct EXCEPT - job interviewers are very adept at assessing conscientiousness in candidates, so the personality test is not really needed in employee selection. - b. there are mixed feelings as to whether candidates' faking responses on personality tests is a serious problem. - c. self-reporting measures of personality may not be the best way to measure personality. - d. personality is a better predictor of job satisfaction than job performance.
+- 84. All of the following statements regarding personality testing in employee selection are correct EXCEPT: - job interviewers are very adept at assessing conscientiousness in candidates, so the personality test is not really needed in employee selection. - b. there are mixed feelings as to whether candidates' faking responses on personality tests is a serious problem. - c. self-reporting measures of personality may not be the best way to measure personality. - d. personality is a better predictor of job satisfaction than job performance.